-Do some grocery shopping, become a veterinarian, tune up a car, preside over a trial, and learn the importance of recycling—it’s all part of the educational fun of Explorers Crossing, where kids discover their potential to be whatever they dream of.
+Shop as you discover shapes, colors, and numbers, become a veterinarian, tune up a car, prepare a pizza, and learn the importance of recycling—it’s all part of the educational fun of Explorers Crossing, where kids discover their potential to be whatever they dream of.

 Continue the role-play in the Pizza Kitchen, where features include a kitchen prep area and pizza “oven” stocked with all of the “ingredients” for making pizza so that children can assemble and serve their special version of this favorite treat each day.
 With pieces specially created to teach children about colors and shapes, as well as learning about fractions and numbers, children will be able to add layers of sauce, cheese, and other toppings – all in a stain-free environment!